stolostron/cluster-backup-operator/README.md

 ###  Enabling the automatic import feature

-Enable the `ManagedServiceAccount` component:
+The automatic import feature using the ManagedServiceAccount component is disabled by default.
+To enable this feature: <br>

-1. `ManagedServiceAccount` component must be enabled on the `MultiClusterEngine`.
+1. Enable the `ManagedServiceAccount` component on `MultiClusterEngine`.
 ```yaml
 apiVersion: multicluster.openshift.io/v1
 kind: MultiClusterEngine